See more in:

 Fighting Foodborne Illnesses

-Salmonella and E. coli are just two of more than 250 foodborne illness diseases.
+E. coli is just one of more than 250 foodborne illness diseases.
 Each year, the CDC estimates 48 million people get sick from a foodborne illness—nearly 130,000 are hospitalized and about 3,000 die.
 Most illnesses come from infections caused by a variety of bacteria, viruses and parasites.
 Common symptoms can include diarrhea, vomiting, stomach pain or abdominal cramping, nausea and head and body aches.

 Germs to Know